 MINNEAPOLIS — Target’s “P-fresh” grocery concept is making its way to Philadelphia.

-P-fresh — or “prototype-fresh” — is Target's name for renovated discount stores with extra floor space devoted to groceries, including produce, meats and bakery items.
+P-fresh — or “prototype-fresh” — is Target’s name for renovated discount stores with extra floor space devoted to groceries, including produce, meats and bakery items.
 The retailer has rolled out the concept to about 40 stores so far, mainly in the Minneapolis area.
-Officials last week said the concept would be introduced to 30 stores in the Philadelphia region over the next few months.
+Officials yesterday said the concept will be introduced to 30 stores in the Philadelphia region over the next few months.

-Speaking in a conference call discussing quarterly results last week, Gregg Steinhafel, president and chief executive officer of Target Corp., said p-fresh departments have exceeded expectations, although the performance of specific locations has varied due to the size of the expansion.
+Speaking in a conference call yesterday discussing quarterly results, Gregg Steinhafel, president and chief executive officer of Target, said P-fresh departments have exceeded expectations, although the performance at specific locations has varied due to the size of the expansion.

-Target's net earnings of $594 million for the second quarter, which ended Aug.
-1, were down 6.4% from the same period last year, but the figure was higher than the retailer or Wall Street had expected.
+Target’s net earnings of $594 million for the second quarter ended Aug.
+1 were down 6.3% from the same period last year, but the figure was higher than the retailer or Wall Street had expected.
 Target officials credited gross margin improvements and reductions in costs, including lower transportation expenses.
 Sales of $14.6 billion were down by 2.7%, and comparable-store sales were down 6.2%, as store traffic slowed and sales of discretionary items fell as the result of the economy.
+Target shares were up by more than 7% Tuesday.